#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish it all off with compost and mulch.
+Nourish your garden with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
+Mulch controls weeds and keeps your soil from drying out.
 It may help foster larger plants that bear more fruit and flowers.
-Mulch keeps your soil moist and controls weeds.
-Compost and mulch can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+Mulch and compost can be purchased in-store, or you can learn how to make compost DIY-style.
+The next time you're searching for "mulch near me," stop by the Garden Center to get the correct amount.

 Greet the Spring

-Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
-For those without lawns, consider adding artificial grass or a pellet grill to your outdoor space.
-Shop for the soil, seeds, and fertilizer you need in the aisles of your East Port Richey Garden Center, online, or on our mobile app.
+Late winter into early spring is an exciting time in the world of gardening.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse your nearest nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding a pellet grill, an outdoor rug, or artificial grass to your patio or balcony.
+Shop for the seeds, fertilizer, and soil you need in the aisles of your East Port Richey Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores